Philosophy Assessment Results

 - Bachelor Degree

-- An understanding of the basic issues and terminology in the following areas: logic, metaphysics or epistemology, and ethics or aesthetics.
+- Demonstrate understanding of the basic issues and terminology in the following areas: logic, metaphysics or epistemology, and value theory.

-- Critical thinking: The ability to distinguish between and assess the strength of arguments and explanations.
+- Evaluate the strength of arguments and explanations.

 - The ability to conduct research in accordance with generally accepted standards within the discipline.